-Kering is committed to ensuring that its sourcing does not contribute to the loss or degradation or destruction of forest ecosystems and that opportunities for sustainable forest management are maximized.
-The Kering Standard for sourcing paper and wood-based products is grounded on a commitment to source from sustainably managed forests, as well as a commitment to reduce Kering's need for forest-based natural resources through increasing the amount of recycled content of paper and packaging.
+Kering is committed to ensuring that its sourcing does not contribute to the loss or degradation or destruction of forest ecosystems and that opportunities for more sustainable forest management are maximized.
+The Kering Standard for sourcing paper and wood-based products is grounded on a commitment to source from forests managed to high environmental, social and economic standards, as well as a commitment to reduce Kering's need for forest-based natural resources through increasing the amount of recycled content of paper and packaging.